 Students in the honors program will gain priority in registration for these upper-level history courses and will gain access to the History Department's computing workshop to assist in writing the thesis.

 Department faculty members will evaluate your progress at the end of the spring semester senior year.
 You will be judged eligible for graduation "with honors in history" based on the quality of your thesis as well as the satisfactory completion of all other curricular requirements with a grade point average of at least a 3.50 average in history and 3.25 overall.
 All theses will also be automatically considered for a prize for best undergraduate honors thesis in history.
-Students selected to graduate "with honors in history" will be honored formally at the departmental graduation ceremony in May.

 Requirements for Admission